gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy gulped.
 "Sure," she said as bravely as she could.

-Sixty, seventy…
+Sixty steps, seventy…
-The steps brought them to a corridor made of the same featureless gray concrete as the stairs.
+Seventy-two steps below where they had started they reached a corridor made of the same featureless gray concrete as the stairs.
-Square glass panels sat in the ceiling every dozen steps, the light they must once have cast long since dimmed.
 There were no doors,
 no side passages,
 no turnings or signs or anything else that might give a hint what the complex was for or who had built it.
+Small glass panels were set into the ceiling. but the light they might once have cast had long since dimmed and gone out.

+Maddy tapped her thumb against her fingers to keep count.
-Maddy counted off fifty steps, then another fifty.
+Fifty steps, then another fifty, then another.
 "I don't suppose any more of your memories have come back?" she asked Dockety to fill the silence.